-The surgery was textbook, and should have helped him.
+The surgery was textbook and should have helped him.
 He was scheduled to start physical therapy a few days after surgery but his shoulder and arm were swollen and discolored.
 Physical therapy over the next few weeks was painful and didn't provide much improvement.
 Lyrica didn't help much either.
 Six weeks after surgery, our client's doctor diagnosed him with RSD, reflex sympathetic dystrophy syndrome.
 This malfunction of the nervous system, also known as complex regional pain syndrome, left our client with constant pain and an inability to use his arm much.
-By November, he was discharged from rehabilitational therapy having only achieved 75% of his mobility goals.
+By November, he was discharged from rehabilitation therapy having only achieved 75% of his mobility goals.
 His arm would never be fully functional again.
-He'd never be able pass an offshore physical, much less return to his career as a Chief Engineer.
+He'd never be able pass an offshore physical, much less return to his career as a chief engineer.

 Three weeks after the surgery, when he was realizing there was something really, probably permanently wrong with his shoulder, he began researching what to expect from his company as well as his legal rights.
 He contacted us about his case and hired us to help him make sure his rights as a Jones Act mariner would be protected.